Intro to Virtualization

 How Much Do Virtualization Jobs Pay?

-It's hard to estimate how much a virtualization job pays because the career field is still relatively small.
+Estimating how much a virtualization job pays is hard because the career field is still relatively small.
 Virtualization tends to be a specialization that IT professionals in more traditional roles like network architect or systems administrator learn and incorporate to their jobs.

 Virtualization Certification

 As is often the case in IT, certifications are extremely valuable for advancing your career and qualifying for jobs and promotions.
-Many companies that provide virtualization software also have certification programs that help administrators validate their skills.
+Many virtualization software companies also have certification programs that help administrators validate their skills.
 Some of the most popular virtualization certifications include:

-• AWS Certified SysOps Administrator: Just about everything runs, at one point or another, on an AWS network.
+AWS Certified SysOps Administrator: Everything runs on an AWS network at one point or another.
 The SysOps Administrator is an Amazon cert that proves you can follow best practices for managing AWS environments, automating cloud resources, and troubleshooting virtual machines (VMs).

-Virtualization is one of the most important technological advances ever created.
+Virtualization is one of the most critical technological advances ever created.
 With virtualization, networks are more powerful, users are more secure, and applications can accomplish much more – all for much less cost and fewer resources.
-Companies are actively seeking trained virtualization professionals to make sense of their networks, VMs, and virtualized data.
+Companies seek trained virtualization professionals to make sense of their networks, VMs, and virtualized data.

 One of the hardest things about learning virtualization is finding the right place for it to fit in a broader IT career field.
-And there are many different fields within IT.
-Check out all of our Intro to IT trainings and learn more about all the different ways that modern networks and devices operate.
+There are many different fields in IT.
+Check out all of our Intro to IT trainings and learn more about how modern networks and devices operate.

 delivered to your inbox.